Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 How often should I practice these yoga poses if I have chronic lower back pain from sitting all day?

-For maximum benefit, aim to practice this sequence daily, as consistency matters more than intensity.
+For maximum benefit, I’d recommend practicing this sequence daily, as consistency matters more than intensity.
 Even practicing 3-4 times per week can show significant benefits.
 Each session takes just 15-20 minutes, making it manageable to fit into your routine.
 Regular practice helps maintain the muscle balance and spinal mobility that desk work constantly disrupts.

 Can I do these poses at work during my lunch break or do I need special equipment?